Services

 • Desexing can help to manage territorial behaviours, like spraying, which means there is less chance of you needing to clean up urine indoors!

-If you have a pet that needs to be desexed in the Bundaberg region in Queensland, you can discuss the options available to you with us today.
+If you have a pet that needs to be desexed in the Bundaberg region in Queensland, you can discuss with us the options available today.
+Make the responsible choice for your pet’s health and happiness — contact Sugarland Animal Hospital to discuss the benefits of pet desexing and secure a brighter future for your furry friend.

 Call us today on 07 4151 3550 or book online.